leftlogic/ffconf/src/details/speaking.md

 We've got the menu with veggie options which I'll share with you all on the day so that you have an idea of what you might like, so we can send someone ahead of time to place an order for us so there's not too much of a wait for food.

-## Friday dinner
+## Post event social / Friday dinner

 The private venue we've hired for our social serves food until 9pm.
 All food and drink, of course, will be on us.

-If you need/want to drop any bags off at the hotel beforehand, we'll have a member of our team who can guide you to the venue from the hotel (it's about a 15-20 minutes walk).

-## Post event social

-After the conference (about 6pm) we'll go onto the social.
 Some of us will head back to the hotel to drop stuff off, others will go directly to the after party.
 It'll end around midnight (or earlier depending on demand … or [evacuations](https://mobile.twitter.com/rem/status/1189506219368685569) as we did in 2018!).

 ## Accessibility and COVID